 Groundwater level data for mapping groundwater elevations in the Intermediate Aquifer Zone were obtained from GSA wells.
-The data available for this aquifer are limited for Spring 2019 through Fall 2023, but more data are anticipated to be available in the future.
+The data available for this aquifer are limited for Spring 2019 through Fall 2024, but more data are anticipated to be available in the future.
 The groundwater elevation contours were only developed for areas where sufficient data were available in the southern EBP Subbasin (Figures 2-7 and 2-8).

 Overall, groundwater elevation contours are similar to those presented and described in the EBP Subbasin GSP, with groundwater elevations slightly higher towards the East Bay Hills and declining towards San Francisco Bay.
 As would be expected, the fall groundwater elevations are slightly lower than for spring.
-In general, groundwater elevations in 2023 are higher than in 2022.
+In general, groundwater elevations in 2024 are stable and similar to those in 2023.